-In general, guiding design principles for PS containers are similar to the one based on PE and PP, however the recycling compatibility of currently used ather evaluated.
+In general, guiding design principles for PS containers are similar to the one based on PE and PP, however the recycling compatibility of currently used barriers, additives or even adhesives must be further evaluated.
+Note that Design for Recycling Guidelines are also available for coloured PS.